getify/You-Dont-Know-JS/types & grammar/ch3.md

 **Note:** As of ES6, we don't need to use the `vals = vals || ..` default value syntax trick (see Chapter 4) anymore, because default values can be set for parameters via native syntax in the function declaration (see Chapter 5).

+One minor side-benefit of this approach is that the `.prototype`s are already created and built-in, thus created *only once*.
+By contrast, using `[]`, `function(){}`, and `/(?:)/` values themselves for those defaults would (likely, depending on engine implementations) be recreating those values (and probably garbage-collecting them later) for *each call* of `isThisCool(..)`.
+That could be memory/CPU wasteful.

-Be very careful not to use `Array.prototype` as a default value **that will subsequently be modified**.
+Also, be very careful not to use `Array.prototype` as a default value **that will subsequently be modified**.
 In this example, `vals` is used read-only, but if you were to instead make in-place changes to `vals`, you would actually be modifying `Array.prototype` itself, which would lead to the weirdnesses mentioned earlier!

 ## Summary